‘Blood soaked tales of horror and the macabre’

 Brett DeJager (Cryptids; Bonejangles; The Legend of Cooley Moon) – ‘The Halloween Blizzard of ’91’ segment

-- Rocky Gray – ‘The Samhain Slasher’ segment
+Rocky Gray – ‘The Samhain Slasher’ segment

-- Zane Hershberger (Cryptids; short: Devilution) – ‘Trespassers’ segment
+Zane Hershberger (Cryptids; short: Devilution) – ‘Trespassers’ segment

-- John William Holt (Volumes of Blood: Horror Stories; The Dooms Chapel Horror) – ‘Killing The Dance’ segment
+John William Holt (Volumes of Blood: Horror Stories; The Dooms Chapel Horror) – ‘Killing The Dance’ segment

-- Hunter Johnson (2 Jennifer) – ‘Malvolia: the Queen of Screams’ segment
+Hunter Johnson (2 Jennifer) – ‘Malvolia: the Queen of Screams’ segment

 Justin M. Seaman (Volumes of Blood: Horror Stories; The Barn) – ‘The Old Hag’ segment

 The Red Letter Entertainment film stars Cindy Maples, Jennifer Nangle and Jordan Phipps.

-Former Evanescence drummer Rocky Gray (who composed the soundtracks for The Barn and Killing Floor: Uncovered) makes his directorial debut.
+Former Evanescence drummer Rocky Gray (who composed the soundtracks for The Barn and Killing Floor: Uncovered) made his directorial debut.
 The 10/31 soundtrack also includes bands such as Rebel Flesh and They Act Human.

-A sequel, 10/31 Part II, will be released in 2019.
+A sequel, 10/31 Part II, was released in 2019.

 “10/31 is a film that was made for horror fans by horror fans.
 It’s an entertaining and fast-moving anthology film, with the five separate parts actually coming together very well.
 It’s a film that pays loving homage to horror history and one that I think any horror fan will enjoy.”
-Lisa Marie Bowman, Horror Critic
+Horror Critic